Perspective(s): Agimat

 AGIMAT – SADIA PINEDA HAMEED

-31 MAY -16 AUGUST
+31 MAY – 16 AUGUST 2025

 Through a collection of objects, sculptures, and video, Sadia considers the histories of alternative value, tokens, and anting-anting (the Filipino belief in amulets and talismans).
 This explores how a token can simultaneously inhabit and memorialise; gesture protest against; and protect from extraction and land violence.

-Agimat brings different collections of charms together, from a selection originally collected, and displaced, by Edward Lovett (1852 – 1933) a folklorist from Croydon, to a new series of sculptural amulets that draw on lucid dreaming, collective action, and protection against extraction.
+Agimat brought different collections of charms together, from a selection originally collected, and displaced, by Edward Lovett (1852 – 1933) a folklorist from Croydon, to a new series of sculptural amulets that draw on lucid dreaming, collective action, and protection against extraction.

-Agimat is on display alongside MMMM NOTE, a collaborative artwork by Kerstin Kartscher and Sadia Pineda Hameed in our Billboard Gallery.
+Agimat was on display alongside MMMM NOTE, a collaborative artwork by Kerstin Kartscher and Sadia Pineda Hameed in our Billboard Gallery.
 Drawing on Welsh socialist Robert Owen’s 19th-century labour vouchers, this work creates a playful counterfeit, deconstructing value as imagined rather than issued.

 For the opening of Agimat we celebrated the launch of artist Sadia Pineda Hameed’s new work with talks, tours, and activities.
 Find out more here.